Leading consumers to critical info

 A person handling the different financial pieces of a mortgage

-I led the development of custom photography through all stages—from concept creation to photoshoot art direction to post-production editing.
+I led the development of custom photography from concept to photoshoot art direction to post-production editing.

 5.